Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 Ancient - A legendary dragon.
 The largest, wisest, and oldest.
 Slow but extremely strong, with full attack options.

-Using a hex-based system, we can also avoid one of my biggest frustrations with most aerial combat games - crowding.
-If we assign small, medium and large-sized bases for our dragon units, we can subdivide a larger terrain hex to limit the legal dragon positions:
+Using a hex-based system, I also avoided one of my biggest frustrations with most aerial combat games - crowding.
+By assigning small, medium, and large-sized bases for the dragon units, I subdivided a larger terrain hex to limit the legal dragon positions:

-We also need to ensure that the direction each dragon is facing is unambiguous.
-We can enforce this by only allowing dragons to face one of the 6 edges of the terrain hex:
+I also needed to ensure that dragon facing was unambiguous.
+I enforced this by only allowing dragons to face one of the 6 edges of the terrain hex:

-When it comes to legal moves, we can start by using the traditional aircraft movements.
+For legal moves, I started by using the traditional aircraft movements.

 Forward (F1-F3) - The dragon moves forward (in the direction it is facing) a total of 1, 2, or 3 hexes, with the maximum distance determined by the dragon type.
 The dragon’s facing does not change.